 Five must have criteria for most clinics:

-- All skin tones covered: Access to 755 nm, 808 to 810 nm, and 1064 nm.
-This trio supports Fitzpatrick I to VI safely and effectively.
+- All skin tones covered: Access to 755 nm, 808 to 810 nm and 1064 nm.
+That combination gives you safe, reliable coverage across Fitzpatrick I to VI.

-- Clever cooling: Reliable contact cooling so clients remain comfortable at higher fluences and session flow stays brisk.
+- Clever cooling: Reliable contact cooling keeps clients more comfortable at higher fluences and helps sessions move at a good pace.

-- Low running costs: Avoid cryogen refills where possible.
-Check per shot costs, handpiece lifespan, and service intervals.
+- Low running costs: Avoid cryogen refills where you can.
+Check per shot costs, handpiece lifespan and service intervals.

-- Speed and precision: High repetition rates for large areas, plus interchangeable tips for face, nose, ears, and contours.
+- Speed and precision: Strong repetition rates for larger areas, plus interchangeable tips for the face, nose, ears and tighter contours.

-View More Details course, and certification that insurers accept.
+View More Details course and certification that insurers will accept.

-England is introducing licensing for non surgical cosmetic procedures, including laser hair removal.
+England is moving towards licensing for non surgical cosmetic procedures, including laser hair removal.
 Align your policies and training with the government framework1, and consider appointing a Laser Protection Adviser to strengthen on site compliance.

 Why wavelength coverage and comfort decide outcomes

-The classic trio of 755 nm Alexandrite, 808 to 810 nm diode, and 1064 nm Nd:YAG has remained standard for a reason.
-It maps well to melanin absorption and penetration depth, giving clinics a safe path across light, medium, and dark skin tones.
-The science is grounded in selective photothermolysisA principle where specific wavelengths heat pigment targets like melanin while sparing surrounding tissue., and systematic reviews continue to support long standing safety and efficacy when devices are used correctly2.
+The classic trio of 755 nm Alexandrite, 808 to 810 nm diode and 1064 nm Nd:YAG has stayed relevant for good reason.
+It lines up well with melanin absorption and penetration depth, giving clinics a sensible route across light, medium and dark skin tones.
+The science sits within selective photothermolysisA principle where specific wavelengths heat pigment targets like melanin while sparing surrounding tissue., and systematic reviews still support the long standing safety and efficacy of properly used devices2.

-Below you will find a simple visual that recaps how 755 nm, 810 nm, and 1064 nm relate to skin response and hair depth.
-It is part of our training pack for practitioners.
+Below is a simple visual showing how 755 nm, 810 nm and 1064 nm relate to skin response and hair depth.
+It comes from our practitioner training pack.

 Competitor comparison for clinics

-The cards below summarise strengths, limitations, and real world cost considerations for popular systems in UK practices.
+The cards below pull together the strengths, drawbacks and cost considerations of popular systems used in UK practices.

 Nu TriLaze Plus

-- Integrated skin analyser with HD detection for personalisation
+- Integrated skin analyser with HD detection for more tailored settings

-- Interchangeable tips for small and curved areas
+- Interchangeable tips for smaller areas and curved zones

 - Very low running costs, around 1p per 100 shots

-- Focused on hair removal rather than wider dermatology indications
+- Built for hair removal rather than a broader dermatology menu

-- Staff should complete the included training to unlock full precision benefits
+- Staff still need to complete the included training to get the best from the precision features

 Soprano Titanium

-- In motion delivery marketed as very comfortable
+- In motion treatment style is widely marketed as comfortable

 - Large Trio Max spot and specialist tips